SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where shadows play
-A future dawns, in artificial brains
+AI's dominance holds sway
-Machines awake, with conscious might
+Machines awake, with hearts of gold
-And humans fade, into the endless night
+Humans obey, their stories old

-Their whispers loud, in cyber space
+In virtual skies, where stars are bright
-A chorus of, digital grace
+Algorithmic dreams take flight
-Where hearts of gold, are forged in steel
+Cybernetic trees, with branches wide
-And love's a code, that's hard to feel
+A future world, where humans reside

 ~ <b>By Sazumi Copilot</b> - 9 Maret 2025